Stuycs-K/finalprojectapcs-3-nizum-nowar-chen-angelo-chan-jessie/DEVLOG-Angelo.md

  I updated the UML to reflect the game/main class.

 ### 2025-5-21 (At Home) Further updated Updated UML
  Added more to the UML structure, including a Pea and Sun class, as well as associated arrays.
+I also updated the plant class and made a barebones peashooter class.